 Isaiah 41:10 / Matthew 10:30-31

 6. The ability to release the potential that we have is directly related to our knowledge of God.
 It's not WHAT we know but WHO we know.

 1 Timothy 1:15-16

 7. Our coming into a relationship with Christ is the most important relationship we will ever have.
-Jesus Christ came to reconnect us to the Father and His kingdom.
-This would only be possible if we could have His Spirit within us -- the way that Adam and Eve did at first.
-Therefore when we repent of our sins (i.e. change our thinking), and ask the Saviour for His Spirit to indwell our own, it is promised to us with ONE qualification.
+Jesus Christ came to reconnect us to the Father and His kingdom and this could only be possible if we could have His Spirit within us the way that Adam and Eve did at first.
+Therefore when we repent of our sins (i.e. change our thinking) and ask the Saviour for His Spirit to indwell our own, it is promised to us with ONE qualification.

 If your employer asks that you not use the company computers for personal use and you sneak time in for that, then you disobey your employer but more seriously you disobey God who stands behind your employer whether they are Christians or not.

-So -- God gives us Christ's own Spirit to dwell within our own when we ask Him, and then we must start obeying what we know to do right where we are at.
-Jesus made it possible for everyone to receive the Holy Spirit because He knows that we can never fulfill our potential without God.
+So God gives us Christ's own Spirit to dwell within our own when we ask Him, and then we must start obeying what we know to do right where we are at.
+Jesus made it possible for everyone to receive the Holy Spirit to dwell within them because He knows that we can never fulfill our potential without God.

 8. The Holy Spirit will search the deepest part of you (your spirit) and will begin to chisel away the real person that He knows is in us.
 Since our potential is buried in God, the Holy Spirit will disentangle the knots that have bound our thinking so we can be free to be all that God wants us to be.
 He starts this change by the renewal of our minds.